pytogo/portforward/README.rst

 Development
 -----------

-In case you want to develop on this library itself you need the required tools for installing ``portforward`` from source.
+In case you want to develop on this library itself please take a look at the CONTRIBUTING page.

 Credits
 -------